stfc/PSyclone/doc/developer_guide/developers.rst

-There is currently one case where there is not a direct mapping between the name of the PSyIR class and the name of the method being called.
-This is for the the `Return` class which calls `return_node`.
-The reason for this is to avoid a name clash with the Python keyword.
+There is currently one case where there is not a direct mapping between the name of the PSyIR class and the name of the method being called - the `Return` class.
+The `Return` class calls the `return_node` method.
+The reason for this is to avoid a name clash with the associated Python keyword.

 PSyIR nodes might not be direct subclasses of `Node`.
 For example, `GOKernelSchedule` subclasses `KernelSchedule` which subclasses